rsmahmud/Anvil-DA/Streamline Device Management with Anvil's Uplink Feature: A Comprehensive Guide.md

 4. **Upload Files:**
     - Allow users to upload files to remote devices directly from the Anvil app.
     - Handle file uploads securely and provide feedback on the upload status.

+5. **Restart Service:**
+    - Configure the Uplink code to run as a service
+    - Send commands to restart the service
+    - It should connect back and newly modified/uploaded code will take effect

 **Step 4: Enhancing Device Management**